-This year, the global community is marking the International Day of UN Peacekeepers under the theme "Women in Peacekeeping: A Key to Peace", to highlight the invaluable contributions women peacekeepers make every day across the globe.
+This year, the global community is marking the International Day of UN Peacekeepers with the theme "Women in Peacekeeping: A Key to Peace" highlighting the invaluable contributions women peacekeepers make on UN operations every day across the globe.

 CIVILIAN PEACEKEEPERS